Press enter to see results or esc to cancel.

 Compare quotes with a click of the button.

-What Is Singapore’s Complementarity Assessment Framework (COMPASS EP)?
+What Is Singapore’s Complementarity Assessment Framework (COMPASS)?

 Singapore’s Complementarity Assessment Framework, or COMPASS for short, is an evaluation tool that the Ministry of Manpower will use to determine whether or not to accept an employment pass application from an expat.
 COMPASS considers both employee and employer attributes.

-Compass is the second stage in the employment pass application process, and the attribute points awarded to the application must meet or exceed 40 points given the desired criteria.
+Compass is the second stage in the employment pass application process, and the attribute points awarded to the application must meet or exceed 40 points, given the desired criteria.

 Employment passes are a type of work permit issued to Americans and other foreign nationals who want to work in Singapore as a professional, manager, executive, or technician (PMET).
 For more information about employment passes, including Personalised Employment Passes in Singapore, read this guide.

-If you’re hoping to start your own business in Singapore, you will want to check out our article on EntrePass, or Entrepreneur Pass to work in Singapore.
+If you’re hoping to start your own business in Singapore, you will want to check out our article on EntrePass, or Entrepreneur Pass, to work in Singapore.

-Singapore COMPASS EP Criteria
+Singapore COMPASS Criteria

 In Singapore’s Complementarity Assessment Framework, COMPASS EP, the Ministry of Manpower will evaluate the individual attributes of the prospective employee and the attributes of the firm trying to hire the applicant.
 Employment Passes will only be issued if the score is at least 40 points.

-Here are the Criteria outlined by the Ministry of Manpower in Singapore:
+Here are the criteria outlined by the Ministry of Manpower in Singapore:

 • Individual Attributes for the COMPASS EP Applicant:

-• Candidate’s qualifications (20 possible points)
+• Candidate’s qualifications (earn up to 20 points)

 • Firm-related Attributes on the COMPASS